 The ancient village of Torver lies in a beautiful wooded valley close to Coniston Water at the southern end of the Lake District National Park.

-‘Thorvergh’ owes its origins to the Viking Norse incursions of the 10th century when they got tired of all that rapin’ and pillagin’ and decided to settle down.
+‘Thorvergh’ owes its origins to the Viking Norse incursions of the eighth century when they got tired of all that rapin’ and pillagin’ and decided to settle down.
 Of course, it was all mud huts back then (‘torf’ and ‘erg’: turf roofed hut) and most of them have gone now,

 but parts of the Church House (Kirk'us) Inn date from 1378.